-The significant difference is regarding the cleaning orientation; the V8s is a robot vacuum with a mop integrated while the A8 is a robot vacuum only.
-If you look at the features, you will realize that while they have all been designed to handle pet messes, one has been designed for hardwood floors while the other one is for carpets.
+The significant difference is regarding the cleaning orientation; the V8s is a robot vacuum with a mop integrated, while the A8 is a robot vacuum only.
+If you look at the features, you will realize that they all have been designed to handle pet messes.
+But one has been designed for hardwood floors, and the other one is perect for carpets.

 The V8s is the ideal candidate for a house with pets and a hardwood floor because of the mop function.
 On the other hand, the Gen 3 motor in the A8 delivers enough suction for maximum action in the deepest parts of carpet fabric.

 The other significant difference is regarding the navigation system.
 The new A8 marks a shift from the old generation SLAM navigation to the new VSLAM navigation.
 Remember, only a few robot vacuum models have VSLAM navigation; the likes of Roomba 960, Roomba 980, Dyson 360 Eye and a few others.
 This makes the ILIFE A8 a top competitor in the market, beating new models like the D7 Connected that still uses SLAM navigation.
 The ILIFE V8s also uses SLAM navigation, and that gives the A8 an advantage over it.
 If you have a lot of furniture, buy the A8 because it is more intelligent.

 Frequently Asked Questions

 iLife is senior to iRobot vacuums in the question of price and mopping.
 Their robots are much more affordable, though they often feature the same technologies as high-efficiency filtering, powerful battery, several modes, scheduling, etc. There is also a useful mopping mode, which Roomba cleaners lack.